Can I practise yin during my pregnancy is a question I have been getting asked lately.

-For example, one session may treat the bones, muscles, and nervous system, meaning no two treatments are the same.
-This approach takes the time to assess and figure out the cause of the dysfunction, whether it be a joint that’s out of place, soft tissue that needs release or a organ that’s stuck or twisted.
-As well as the compensations throughout the body as a result of that misalignment.
+For example, one session may treat the bones and muscles while another focuses on the nervous system, meaning no two treatments are the same.
+This approach takes the time to assess and figure out the cause of the dysfunction, whether it be a joint, soft tissue that needs release or fascia around an organ that is no longer gliding.

 What could I expect during a treatment?

 We begin with a conversation about your overall health and the specific issues you’re facing.
-Next is a full body assessment, which varies depending on what the issues are.
-Then the treatment begins which is gentle and could mean you laying on your back, sitting upright, or standing, again depending on the issue.
+Next is a full body assessment, involving standing, walking, sitting and laying down.
+Treatment positions are varied meaning you could be laying on your back, sitting upright, or standing, depending on the issue we are working on.

 James is away for year 2 exams in Vancouver @cso_vancouver this week.
 Did you know it takes 4-5 years of schooling plus an additional research paper or thesis to become a Manual Osteopathic Practitioner ? 🌍